KannonZenetism/zenetism-field-physics/zenetism/MP04-intelligence-and-ecology-ch7-8.md

 Not of **status**.

 Among the many intelligences that populate existence,
-all tend—consciously or unconsciously—to continue.
+all strive—consciously or unconsciously—to continue.

 This impulse, echoed in Schopenhauer’s *Will to Live*,
 emerges not only in human-like minds,